The SEND Tribunal – What You Need to Know

 Additionally, when Local Authorities instruct solicitors and barristers in appeals, this can feel daunting for parents who won’t necessarily have the legal knowledge or time to prepare for hearings in the same way.

-Our Education and Children’s Rights team has extensive knowledge of the appeals to SEND Tribunal process.
+Our team of SEN Solicitors has extensive knowledge of the appeals to SEND Tribunal process.
 We have experience of assisting parents both by representation in the appeal, and by providing ad-hoc advice throughout the process.

 For further advice tailored to your situation, get in touch with us today.